 Filling Your Pillows

-Do not fill your Hay Pillows too full - it will force your equine to use only their teeth to extract hay from the netting.
+Do not fill your Hay Pillows too full - it will force your equine to use only his teeth to extract hay from the netting instead of gathering it with his lips.
 You should be able to easily manipulate the hay by shaking the bag.

 If Filling Your Day Net is Cumbersome